SReject/mTwitch/README.md

 # mTwitch
-mTwitch is a modulizer set of scripts for mIRC to help conform twitch more closely to the IRC standard and to make twitch more accessible from within the mIRC enviornment
+mTwitch is a modulizer set of scripts for mIRC to help conform twitch more closely to the IRC standard and to make twitch more accessible from within the mIRC enviornment.
+More information about what each module does can be found on the *[wiki](https://github.com/SReject/mTwitch/wiki)*.

 # Requirements and Dependencies
 * mIRC v7.43